-The resulting selection of the best small 4x4s on sale still manages to cover a wide range of budgets and tastes.
+The resulting round-up of the best small 4x4s on sale still manages to cover a wide range of budgets and tastes.
 So if you’re after go-anywhere grip in a compressed package, we reckon we’ve got a machine here to suit you.

-Best small 4x4s 2024
+Best small 4x4s on sale in 2024

-Find out more from our full Dacia Duster review
+To find our more, read our full Dacia Duster review

 Pros